How to Register as a Self-Employed Sole Trader | Checkatrade

 Set up a way to easily record your finances

 This includes business profits and expenses, receipts, and a summary of why and when you incurred each expense.
-Trust us, this will make your life easier when submitting your HMRC tax return before the 31st of January every year.
+Trust us, this will make your life easier when submitting your HMRC tax return before the 31st of January yearly.

 Read through your tenancy or mortgage agreement